How to practice

 Every training session on skis will require at least a handful of transitions.
 Use the time wisely, pay attention to the details, and refine your skills.

-If you haven't practiced (a lot), then I'd bet that your transitions are slow.
+If you haven't practiced a lot, then your transitions are slow.
 If they're slow, you'll waste time.
 If you waste time in a race, you may lose to someone who is less fit but more organized.

 If you spend hundreds of hours training, you may gain minutes on your competitors.
 But those minutes are perishable.
 If your training volume drops for an extended period of time, the minutes you've gained will disappear.

-But that's not (as much) the case with technical skills.
-(Resort skiing is popular for a reason—fitness isn't required.)
+But that's less the case with technical skills.
 If you can refine your technical skills to a very high level, they'll be with you a lot longer and can be maintained with very little additional practice.
+(Resort skiing is popular for a reason: it's a technical skill that doesn't fade much.
+Real fitness isn't required.)

 Or you can wait until you lose to someone you know you shouldn't.
 That'll drive the point home more clearly than this section ever can...